rhiever/ipython-notebook-workshop/README.md

 <br /><br />

+# Learn to mark up text with MarkDown

+John Gruber put together a <a href="http://daringfireball.net/projects/markdown/syntax">concise tutorial</a> explaining how all of the MarkDown language works.
+I recommend referring to that tutorial whenever you want to figure out how to do something in MarkDown.

+<br /><br />

 # Learn to code in Python

 If you want to learn how to code in Python, Drs.
 Bill Punch and Richard Enbody have put together a series of <a href="http://www.cse.msu.edu/~cse231/Videos/">video tutorials</a> covering the core features of the Python language.